 Funds received from renting the facility are utilized to manage and run the camp facility and operations, upgrade the Camp as needed, maintain the camp as needed, and insure we provide the best Camp facilities possible.
 User Rental Rates are established by the Board for Member and Non-member Groups each year.
 All donations to the Camp are used for the maintenance and improvement of the grounds and facilities.

-The Camp employs Camp Managers who typically live on site year round.
+The Camp employs a Camp Manager who typically lives on site year round.
 The Board of Directors defines their duties and responsibilities.
 Additional various seasonal staff is needed each year -- Kitchen Manager, Cook, Assistant Cook, Kitchen Assistants, Custodian and Maintenance.
 In addition, Camp relies on volunteers to help around the facility, including Camp Hosts, who live on site in return for work around camp.

-All staff and volunteers must complete background checks and drug testing.
+All staff and volunteers must complete background checks and drug testing and be fully vaccinated against Covid-19.

 Payroll and accounting services are provided by Byzick and Company of Redding, CA.